pedrolinckm/pedrolinckm.github.io/_teaching/mathematics-calculus4.md

 location: "Recife, Brazil"
 ---

-Differential and Integral Calculus IV undergraduate course given at Universidade Federal de Pernambuco.
-The lecture notes for this discipline are in portuguese.
+Differential and Integral Calculus IV undergraduate course given at Universidade Federal de Pernambuco during the pandemic.
+The lecture notes for this discipline are in portuguese, and were developed during online classes.

 ## Lecture notes (view online)